berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 We check each condition that are necessary to build one of our constructors.
-If one of the two condition is met, we are able to provide our proof, otherwise we use the two witnesses that our conditions aren't met to build a proof that we can not build a witness that the game is not over (we have a winner).
+If one of the two condition is met, we are able to provide our proof, otherwise we use the two witnesses that our conditions aren't met to prove that we cannot build a witness that the game is not over (i.e., we have a winner).

 ## Score